 Scoring Systems

-A Scoring System assigns numerical scores (measured in "points") to a group of Data Points.
+A Scoring System assigns numerical scores (measured in "points") to a selection of Data Points.

 Talent Protocol intentionally separates Data Points (objective data) from Scoring Systems (subjective data).
 Both are autonomous and composable protocol primitives.